MicrosoftDocs/visualstudio-docs/docs/sharepoint/localizing-sharepoint-solutions.md

 For more information, see [Hierarchical Organization of Resources for Localization](../ide/globalizing-and-localizing-applications.md).

-To specify default resource files in SharePoint projects that you develop in [!INCLUDE[vsprvs](../sharepoint/includes/vsprvs-md.md)], choose **Invariant Language (Invariant Country)** in the culture list of the **Add Resource** dialog box when you add a resource file.
+To specify default resource files in SharePoint projects that you develop in Visual Studio, choose **Invariant Language (Invariant Country)** in the culture list of the **Add Resource** dialog box when you add a resource file.

 ### Add a resource file